dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 By default `Thread` takes `Runnable`, but we can also pass `Callable` wrapped into `FutureTask`, cause FutureTask(class)=>RunnableFuture(interface)=>Runnable, Future.
 `Future` - interface returned by ExecutorService submit,invoke methods, `FutureTask` - concrete task.
 You can pass it into new Thread or ExecutorService submit/invoke methods.
 Java doesn’t wait for daemon threads, only for normal threads.
 To make a thread a daemon just set it property to true `setDaemon(true)`.
-Below code will exit immediately, but if you comment out daemon=true, then app would never exit, cause thread will run forever.
+Below code will exit immediately, but if you comment out `daemon=true`, then app would never exit, cause thread will run forever.
-This is similar to `detach`, so when you set daemon=true you kind of detach your thread from main app (it would run for some time as your main app runs, but main process won't wait for such thread)
+This is similar to `detach`, so when you set `daemon=true` you kind of detach your thread from main app (it would run for some time as your main app runs, but main process won't wait for such thread)
-Yet `thread::detach` doesn't exist in java, cause once you set daemon=true, if your main process stops, all daemon threads would be killed
+Yet `thread::detach` doesn't exist in java, so once you set `daemon=true`, if your main process stops, all daemon threads would be killed
 So there is no way in JVM to create thread that would continue to run while your main app id dead (yet you can start new JVM with new PID from your app)
 Keep in mind if you call `.join` on the daemon thread, your app would wait for such thread (in our case forever, cause of `while(true)`)
 ```java